Swift banner Italian site U.S. site U.K. site

 After the tar file there is a series of links to postscript and gif mode plots for each spectrum, and then a single plot is shown.
 If WT and PC mode spectra were available, a single plot showing both spectra and their (independent) models and residuals is shown, otherwise the only available mode is shown.

 Below the plot we provide the automatic fit results for each mode.
 The header for this states the mode, and also the "Mean photon arrival" time for that spectrum.
-This is literally the mean time of all the events in the spectrum.
-Note that this value may be surprising, as if the GRB is piled up for part of the interval of interest, the annular source region used at these times will reduce the number of photons arriving in this interval, biasing the spectra to later, fainter times: the opposite of what one would naiively expect.
+This is literally the mean time of all the events in the spectrum, and is not always intuitive: if the GRB is piled up for part of the interval of interest, the annular source region used at these times will reduce the number of photons arriving in this interval, biasing the spectra to later, fainter times: the opposite of what one would naïvely expect.
 It should also be noted that, if the spectra evolve during the time interval, the best fit will be misleading, being an average of a varying spectrum.
 However, the mean photon arrival time will give some indication as to which times dominate the spectrum.

 Occasionally, a member of the Swift-XRT team may ask the automatic software to produce spectra covering different time intervals to the default one (e.g. to exclude any flares).
 If this is the case, results for those spectra will appear after the time-averaged spectrum.